916.13 Involuntary commitment of defendant adjudicated incompetent.—

 (b) Within 60 days after the date of admission and at the end of any period of extended commitment, or at any time the administrator or his or her designee determines that the defendant has regained competency to proceed or no longer meets the criteria for continued commitment, the administrator or designee shall file a report with the court pursuant to the applicable Florida Rules of Criminal Procedure.

-(c) The defendant must be transported, in accordance with s.
-916.107, to the committing court’s jurisdiction within 7 days of notification that the defendant is competent to proceed or no longer meets the criteria for continued commitment.
+(d) The defendant must be transported, in accordance with s.
+916.107, to the committing court’s jurisdiction within 7 days after notification that the defendant is competent to proceed or no longer meets the criteria for continued commitment.
 A determination on the issue of competency must be made at a hearing within 30 days of the notification.
 If the defendant is receiving psychotropic medication at a mental health facility at the time he or she is discharged and transferred to the jail, the administering of such medication must continue unless the jail physician documents the need to change or discontinue it.
 To ensure continuity of care, the referring mental health facility must transfer the patient with up to 30 days of medications and assist in discharge planning with medical teams at the receiving county jail.
 The jail and department physicians shall collaborate to ensure that medication changes do not adversely affect the defendant’s mental health status or his or her ability to continue with court proceedings; however, the final authority regarding the administering of medication to an inmate in jail rests with the jail physician.
+Notwithstanding this paragraph, a defendant who meets the criteria for involuntary examination pursuant to s.
+394.463 as determined by an independent clinical opinion shall appear remotely for the hearing.
+Court witnesses may appear remotely.